openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 Parameters:

-- rhs: T - Another instance to be compared.
+- rhs: T - The other instance to be compared.

 Return Value:

-- [Bool](core_package_intrinsics.md#bool) - Returns true if not equal, otherwise false.
+- [Bool](core_package_intrinsics.md#bool) - Returns true if not equal, otherwise returns false.

 ## interface GreaterOrEqual\<T>